zacjones93/egghead-instructor-101-guide/01-invited/invited.md

 It is likely that the person that invited you to teach on egghead.io will also be your **mentor** and primary point of contact as you work towards getting your first lessons and courses published.

+> If you weren't invited to teach on egghead.io, continue reading!
+Follow the guidelines, review existing lessons, and record an "audition".
+Post that to YoutTube, and tweet [@eggheadio](https://twitter.com/eggheadio).

 ## Your Mentor

 egghead.io doesn't have an open call for submissions for lessons.
 This means that you were invited by somebody to create a lesson.
 The person that invited you is **your mentor** (or will introduce you to your mentor)